JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 each element of which indexes into one of the arrays dimensions.
 Elements of this tuple are called "coordinates."
 For example, the tuple `(i,j,k)` indexes a three-dimensional array, and `i`, `j`, and `k` are its coordinates.
-We will call `i` the left-most index, and `k` the right-most index (avoiding "first" and "last").
+We will call `i` the "left" or "first" index, and `k` the "right" or "last" index.

 The only valid coordinates for arrays are the non-negative integers.